 To combat the anxiety, teens may begin self-medicating, Sokol adds.
 It’s common for teens to turn to alcohol because it numbs the mind, making the teen more open to interaction.
 Adderall, a popular ADHD drug, is another substance often abused because it stimulates the mind, sometimes lessening anxious feelings.

 Hannah Gaffner, a sophomore at Kent State University in Ohio, is a teenager with social anxiety.
 She has struggled with severe social anxiety since high school.
 Today, she’s better, but it’s still hard work for her to put herself in social situations.

 “I’m definitely happier when I have friends.
 And being plagued by fear of everyone hating me every day was no way to live.
 But I’m always exhausted trying to throw myself into situations that I’m not always naturally comfortable in,” she explains.
 “I think part of that is I’m more of an introvert, but when I was isolating myself, I was pretty depressed.”

 Studies find that a combination of therapy, medication, and willpower work best to help teenagers overcome this type of anxiety disorder.

 Sokol says that in order for the anxiety to lessen, the teenager must make the decision to overcome the disorder.
 That includes putting themselves in nerve-wracking situations, such as parties and student activities.
 This may be traumatic at first, but teens will gradually realize their fears are usually irrational, she explains.

 “The most effective cases I’ve seen–when a teenager overcomes social anxiety–is when they’ve decided that enough is enough.”

-Gaffner says the most important step to her recovery was a domestic support system.“I had people who told me ‘not everyone is mocking you, or judging you’ and I really needed to hear that.
+Gaffner says the most important step to her recovery was a support system.“I had people who told me ‘not everyone is mocking you, or judging you’ and I really needed to hear that.
 It’s what helped me push through.”